P ≠ NP Proof

 from Σ*, of course.

-The point here is that the central relevance of the languages is
+The main point herein is that the central relevance of the languages is

 originated in the fact that they model problems, not the inverse.
 Hence, great